tanchevskiacc/express-vehicle-app/README.md

 ```
 /export/collections/postman
 ```
 **x-auth-token** header is automatically added to each Postman collection.
-To update the header value, you must first execute the Auth endpoint to get the accessToken and then go to the "Pre-request Script" at collection level and put the new value there.
+To update the header value, you must first execute the Auth endpoint to get the accessToken and then go to the "Pre-request Script" at each collection level and put the new access token value.
 ## Features

 - Authentication with JWT